This character sheet is incomplete. Please contribute where necessary.

 Child Prodigy: A bit older than the trope, but she has a gift as a violin player, and in her bonus chapter, she passes the examination for the Conservatory of Paris.

-Color-Coded for Your Convenience: Dressed in blue and white from head to toe (with the exception of her bow which is sometimes colored light pink).
-Interestingly, the Virgin Mary is traditionaly represented in blue in Judeo-Christianist art.
+Color-Coded for Your Convenience: Dressed in blue and white from head to toe (with the exception of her bow, which is sometimes colored light pink).
+Interestingly, the Virgin Mary is traditionally represented in blue in Judeo-Christianist art.
 May be unintentional or not.

 Plucky Girl: She insists on accompanying Raphael on his quest after the events taking place in Chapter 5, then comes back for him despite the danger when they're aboard the Hanging Gardens.
 Also, although not pictured, she's hinted to jump from platform to platform just like Raphael and Fondue in R44.